Faisalabad railway station: History

 Faisalabad Railway Station was founded during the British Raj in India in 1896.

 There was railway line between Jaranwala and Faisalabad pre-1926.
 The Jaranwala-Lyallpur Branch Line railway stations and railway track land still existed.

 Facilities

-The Faisalabad railway station has all the basic facilities, including a parking lot; current- and advance-reservation offices for ticket purchases; food, drink,sheds and charging points on the platforms; and cargo and parcel services.
+The Faisalabad railway station has all the basic facilities, including a parking lot; current- and advance-reservation offices for ticket purchases; food, drink, sheds and charging points on the platforms.
+The station also houses cargo and parcel services.

 Booking and Ticketing

 The booking and ticketing area lies in the northern building of the railway station.
 There are separate counters for premium classes and 2nd class.
-All these counters provide computerized ticketing.
+Computerized ticketing is available at all stations.

 Waiting Halls

 Waiting halls are also located in the northern building of railway station complex.
 A common waiting area serves all 2nd class passengers, and a separate air conditioned waiting hall exists for premium class passengers.

 Cargo Services

-Faisalabad Railway Station also provides facilities to the people to book non industrial cargo at the station.
+Faisalabad Railway Station also provides facilities to the people to book non-industrial cargo at the station.
 This facility includes cargo booking and delivery, and is situated in the northwest building of the railway station complex.
 There are many small cargo vendors located in close proximity to the station.
 Cargo dispatchers offer services all across Pakistan and fast links to Port Qasim, Karachi.